 XIX.1 Exclusions to Liability Limitations

-Nothing in the present Terms shall limit or exclude the liability of the CMA in respect of: death or personal injury caused by its negligence; fraud or fraudulent misrepresentation; gross negligence (faute lourde) or wilful misconduct; or any other liability which cannot be excluded under the laws of the Grand Duchy of Luxembourg, in particular under the rules protective of consumers.
+Nothing in these Terms shall limit or exclude the liability of the CMA for: death or personal injury caused by its negligence; fraud or fraudulent misrepresentation; gross negligence (faute lourde) or wilful misconduct; or any other liability which cannot be excluded under Luxembourg law, in particular under consumer protection rules.

 XIX.2 Warranties